zijie-tang/Spectrogram_WANGLab/README.md

 - Pan view of graph interactively (see https://www.mathworks.com/help/matlab/ref/pan.html)

-- If used on the signal axes, pan horizontally only; the horizontal limits of the signal and spectrogram axes will stay synchronized.
+- If used on the signal axes, pan horizontally only; the x-axis limits of the signal axes and the spectrogram axes will stay synchronized.

 <img src="images/zap_pan.gif" width="1000">